resourcepool/training-java/README.md

 During the test phase, the webapp builder needs to communicate with the MySQL database in order to perform its integration tests.
 Find a way to enable communication between containers.

 Install and configure a Jenkins on your host.
 Create a job that starts the build process each time a push on master is performed, then display the JUnits results.
+Don't use Docker-in-Docker.

 #### 4.4.2 Continuous Delivery
 Now it's time to dockerize your application.